5 tips to help calm your mind throughout the day

 When I’m feeling anxious or stressed by something, taking a walk always calms me down, even if it’s just for 10mins.
 Sometimes I just head to the local playground and go on the swings.

 If you want to boost your mood a bit, jump in a puddle, hug a tree, scrunch some leaves under your feet, spread your arms wide and spin around and appreciate what nature has to offer.

-Kate Stewart is a Reiki and Sound Practitioner and distributor of Sound Universe London selling Alchemy Crystal Bowls in London.
+Kate Stewart is a Reiki and Sound Practitioner.
 Kate’s personal journey of practising meditation, movement, breathwork, shamanic work and yoga helped her to overcome anxiety that she’d lived with from the age of 11.
 She has since made it her purpose to support and share these gifts with others.